SatienKaew/LectureNote-prep/README.md

 Login to the [ get the student account](https://www.jetbrains.com/lp/leaflets-gdc/students/) for PyCharms
 - [ ] Download [Pycharm](https://www.jetbrains.com/pycharm/) to your own computer.
 Then install, once you start the Pycharm, please log in with the email account you have installed from the previous steps
+## Using Git
+The course material is provided in the Git Repository.
+You should fork the project in order that you can manage your work and still getting the new resources.
+Please follow the giving steps to prepare your work space.
+- [ ]